wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Java Observability SDKs

 Wavefront supports observability SDKs for collecting metrics, histograms, and trace data from the microservices in a Java application.
-For each SDK, click on the link to see the detailed setup steps. **Note** Be sure to use the latest version of the SDK on Github.
+For each SDK, click on the link to see the detailed setup steps.

+**Note:** Be sure to use the latest version of the SDK on Github.

-### Instrument Java Application Frameworks
+### Instrument Java Frameworks

-Each SDK collects metrics, histograms, and trace data from a particular Java framework or component.
+Each SDK collects metrics, histograms, and trace data from a particular Java framework.
 Setup consists of configuring and instantiating several helper objects in your microservice.
 No other code changes are needed.

-These SDKs automatically collect metric data for request rates, error rates, latencies, payload sizes, runtime information, and so on.
+These SDKs automatically collect metric data for request rates, error rates, latencies, payload sizes, and so on.
 Click on the link for an SDK to find a list of these predefined metrics and histograms.

 <table id = "sdks" width="100%">
 <colgroup>